xpwales/zend-mvc-plugin-usernotice/README.md

 # zend-mvc-plugin-usernotice
-Wrapper to the Flash Messenger plugin with added message attributes
+Similar functionality to the Flash Messenger plugin